CloudCannon/documentation/_domains/2_custom_domains.md

 ![Site settings domain tab with own DNS](/img/domains/cloudcannon-dns.png){: .screenshot}

 Once this is selected go to your domain registrar and enter the nameservers provided.
 This will be under *DNS Server Settings* or *Nameservers*.
 Enter each value in order.
 This will tell anyone viewing your domain to look at CloudCannon's DNS for more information.
-Here are some domain registrars documentation:
+See nameserver configuration instructions for your domain registrar:

 * [Namecheap](https://www.namecheap.com/support/knowledgebase/article.aspx/767/10/how-can-i-change-the-nameservers-for-my-domain)
 * [GoDaddy](https://www.godaddy.com/help/setting-nameservers-for-your-domain-names-664)

 That's it your DNS has automatically been configured by CloudCannon.
-If you do want to add extra DNS records you can add these in the new section *DNS* in the site settings.
+To add extra DNS records access the *DNS* section in the site settings.
 This is useful for mail servers(MX) and webmaster tools(TEXT).

 ![Site settings DNS tab](/img/domains/cloudcannon-dns-extra.png){: .screenshot}